-Ten states and Washington D.C. currently require paid sick leave.
+Thirteen states and Washington D.C. have enacted laws to require paid sick leave.

 During the 2016 general election, voters in Arizona and Washington approved ballot measures requiring employers to provide paid sick leave.
 The Rhode Island Legislature was the only state to pass a paid sick leave law in 2017, which will take effect in 2018.
-The Maryland Legislature overrode a gubernatorial veto of paid sick leave legislation in January 2018; the law took effect the next month.
-New Jersey enacted a mandatory paid sick leave law on May 2, 2018, which will go into effect October 29, 2018.
+In 2018, Maryland, New Jesey and Michigan enacted paid sick leave measures.
+Two more states, Nevada and Maine, enacted paid sick leave laws in 2019.
+Nevada's paid sick leave law took effect at the start of 2020, Maine's does not take effect until 2021.
+Additional details on paid sick leave coverage and benefits are provided in the table below.